ShyykoSerhiy/bencode-java/README.md

 bencode-java
 ============

-Simple raalization of decoding and encoding data in b-encode format in java.
+Simple implementation of decoding and encoding data in b-encode format in java.